Treating More than the Disease: Whole Person Approaches to Managing Chronic Conditions

 Recordings and slides will be made available on this page within one week of the webinar.

-For any questions, contact us at training@chcdiabetes.org.
+For additional resources including a transcript, audio only download or any questions, please contact us at training@chcdiabetes.org.

 Session 1: Clear Communication, Better Outcomes: Universal Health Literacy Strategies for Chronic Condition Management